 Tempe has a wide variety of sporting events that make life interesting for the sports enthusiast.
 The NFL Arizona Cardinals play here, and the Tostitos Bowl is held every year in the city.
 Arizona State University has teams in a whole range of sports and leagues.
 Baseball fans can catch spring training with the Angels Major League Baseball team at Tempe Diablo Stadium.
 The city also has a number of parks, soccer fields, lighted tennis courts, and a destination park called Tempe Town Lake.
 Golf courses are plentiful in the area, such as Ken McDonald Golf Course, which has an 18-hole championship course and a fully equipped pro shop.
 Rolling Hills Golf Course has two executive 9-hole courses, a driving, range, and gold instruction.

-Tempe offers its visitors and residents a whole range of outdoor activities, including rock climbing, mountain biking, hiking, and canyoncering.
+Tempe offers its visitors and residents a whole range of outdoor activities, including rock climbing, mountain biking and hiking.
 Diwanis Community Park offers the chance to catch fish or walk the dog, rent a boat or catch a seasonal movie in the park.
 Papago Park is a 296-acre park with softball fields, lagoon, picnic armadas, hiking and biking trails, and archeological sites.